0YuLei0/scONE-seq-data-processing/DNA_related/README.md

 ```
 chisel -t barcodedcells.bam -n normal.bam -r $PATH_to_your_hg38 -l hg38_phased_snps.tsv
 ```
-## Interge CNV calculation (combining counts and allele freguency)
+## Interge CNV calculation (combining counts and allele frequency)
-In this part, we tried to caculated the interge CNVs considering the allele freguency infromation infered from CHISEL.
-This could be especially useful when working with tumor cells which have 1/3 allele freguency.
+In this part, we tried to calculate the integer CNVs considering the allele frequency information inferred from CHISEL.
+This could be especially useful when working with tumor cells that have 1/3 allele frequency.
 ```
 ## Import BAF data from CHISEL result, this data is located in combo/combo.tsv of the CHISEL result
 combo <- read.delim($PATH_to_combo.tsv,header = F)